-Fiscal year 2019-2020 represents the seventeenth year of The Trust's operations and the sixteenth year that The Trust levied ad valorem taxes.
-Revenues totaled \$142.4 million as compared to \$127.5 million reported in the previous year.
+Fiscal year 2020-2021 represents the eighteenth year of The Trust's operations and the seventeenth year that The Trust levied ad valorem taxes.
+Revenues totaled \$143.0 million as compared to \$142.4 million reported in the previous year.
 The general classes of revenues reported include:

 - Ad valorem taxes The Trust's primary source of revenue.
-The Trust levied .4680 mills on September 16, 2019.
-This levy resulted in revenue of \$139.0 million, or 97.6%, of total revenues, which The Trust began receiving in November 2019.
-The 2018-2019 levy of .4415 mills resulted in \$123.2 million.
-This increase of approximately 11.3% is attributable to The Trust increasing its millage rate and the increase in taxable values. - Investment earnings Totaled \$1,312,355.
-The Trust places most of its idle cash in money market funds, certificates of deposit and interest earning cash deposits.
-The decrease in interest earnings of approximately \$1.1 million from the prior year is due to a reduction in investments as well as the Federal Reserve substantially reducing interest rates in the latter part of fiscal year 2019-2020. - Interlocal agreement For the fiscal year ended September 30, 2020, The Trust had an active interlocal agreement with two Community Redevelopment Agencies (CRA), which provides that The Trust is eligible to share in any tax increment revenues that remain at the end of the CRA's fiscal year.
-These two CRAs were required to return \$1,944,939, or 100%, of the funds paid by The Trust in relation to the CRAs.
-Detailed information on the CRA interlocal agreement can be found on page 61.
-The 2018-2019 CRA interlocal agreements revenue totaled \$1,459,908. - Other revenue The Trust recognized \$148,891 for miscellaneous items.
+On September 21, 2020, The Trust levied .4507 mills, the rolled-back rate, to generate the same total revenue as the prior year.
+This levy resulted in revenue of \$140.2 million, or 98.0%, of total revenues, which The Trust began receiving in November 2020.
+The 2019-2020 levy of .4680 mills resulted in \$139.0 million.
+This increase is less than 1% and is attributable to the increase in taxable values. - Investment earnings Totaled \$256,447.
+The Trust places most of its idle cash in a money market account, certificates of deposit and interest earning cash deposits.
+The decrease in interest earnings of approximately \$1.1 million from the prior year is due to a reduction in investments as well as the decline in interest rates from previous years. - Interlocal agreement For the fiscal year ended September 30, 2021, The Trust had an active interlocal agreement with two Community Redevelopment Agencies (CRA), which provides that The Trust is eligible to share in any tax increment revenues that remain at the end of the CRA's fiscal year.
+These two CRAs were required to return \$2,369,104, or 100%, of the funds paid by The Trust in relation to the CRAs.
+Detailed information on the CRA interlocal agreement can be found on page 63.
+The 2019-2020 CRA interlocal agreements revenue totaled \$1,944,939. - Other revenue The Trust recognized \$248,780 for miscellaneous items.

-The following table represents the revenues of The Trust for the fiscal years 2019-2020 and 2018-2019:
+The following table represents the revenues of The Trust for the fiscal years 2020-2021 and 2019-2020: